Chenow/IA_tri_dechets/README.md

 # Use

-This project allows you to train and identify a CNN following the ResNet model.
+This project allows you to train a CNN following the ResNet model and identify datas.

 ### Training a model